zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/framework/plugins/queue/README.md

 - **Different Queuing Disciplines**: A basic FIFO queue ([`listqueue`](./listqueue/)) is provided, but other disciplines like priority queues ([`maxminheap`](./maxminheap/)) can be used for more complex ordering requirements.
 - **Specialized Capabilities**: Policies can declare `RequiredQueueCapabilities()` (e.g., `framework.CapabilityFIFO` or `framework.CapabilityPriorityConfigurable`).
-The `ports.FlowRegistry` pairs the policy with a queue that provides the necessary capabilities.
+The `contracts.FlowRegistry` pairs the policy with a queue that provides the necessary capabilities.
 - **Performance Optimization**: Different queue implementations offer varying performance characteristics, which can be compared using the centralized benchmark suite to select the best fit for a given workload.

-## Contributing a New `SafeQueue` Implementation
+## Contributing a New `framework.SafeQueue` Implementation

 To contribute a new queue implementation, follow these steps: